easy-graph/Easy-Graph/README.rst

 Introduction
 ------------
-EasyGraph is an open source graph processing library.
+EasyGraph is an open-source graph processing library.
 It is mainly written in Python and supports analysis for undirected graphs and directed graphs.
-EasyGraph supports various formats of graph data and covers a series of important graph mining algorithms for community detection, structural hole spanner detection, graph embedding and motif detection.
-Moreover, EasyGraph implements some key elements using C++ and introduces multiprocessing optimization to achieve a better efficiency.
+EasyGraph supports various formats of graph data and covers a series of important graph mining algorithms for community detection, structural hole spanner detection, graph embedding, and motif detection.
+Moreover, EasyGraph implements some key elements using C++ and introduces multiprocessing optimization to achieve better efficiency.

 Install
 -------